FerdinandBeaman/phase-3-project/README.md

 Importantly, any questions that seemed to too obviously relate to a theist belief (e.g. "Do you believe in Hell?") or anything that would reasonably/obviously be swayed by someone's demographics were omitted.

 Early on in this process, one cell took over a half an hour to process.
 It was determined that one of the culprits behind this long runtime was the arbitrarily chosen hyperparameter which controlled the number of decision trees that were generated.
-Graphs such as this one below likely saved a lot of time, cutting the number of trees from 200 to 20.
+Graphs such as this one below likely saved a lot of time.
+This one in particular showed that the proper number of decision trees seems to reach an asymptote around 20, literally a tenth of what was initially chosen for the aforementioned cell.
 ![img](./PreserveProcessingTime.png)

 ## Results